lsolovey/line-server/README.md

 * Spring (Spring Core, Spring Boot, Spring Web, Spring Data Cassandra)

   This is widely used framework for rapid application development.
-  I used it to for dependency injection, rest services, database access.
+  I used it for dependency injection, rest services, database access.
-  It helped me eliminate most of boilerplate code and focus in the application logic.
+  It helped me to eliminate most of boilerplate code and focus on the application logic.

 * Cassandra-Unit (https://github.com/jsevellec/cassandra-unit)